-the last few days were really sunny over here, so I thought it would be a great opportunity to do some fun work, wile taking in some rays.
+the last few days were really sunny over here, so I thought it would be a great opportunity to do some fun work while taking in some rays.
 Over the last 4 or 5 years, I have been taking cuttings from several Itoigawa plants.
-These plants them self were raised from cuttings that I took from 3 small four year old itoigawa plants that I bought over a decade ago from Danny User.
-I bought them because I wanted to craft them on to a Juniper that was very promising, but with the wrong kind of foliage.
+These plants themselves were raised from cuttings that I took from 3 small four-year-old itoigawa plants that I bought over a decade ago from Danny User.
+I bought them because I wanted to craft them onto a Juniper that was very promising but with the wrong kind of foliage.
 I used one for this purpose and sadly it failed.
 Four years later after a very hot summer, it started to lose its strength and it died shortly after.
 The other two itoigawa I used to make tanuki from.
-I had some beautiful peaces of deadwood that would be just perfect.
-From these (now) Tanuki I took cuttings and two air layered (new) plants.
-Since then I planted every little branch that I cut off, with some rooting powder in to a small plastic pot.
+I had some beautiful pieces of deadwood that would be just perfect.
+From these (now) Tanuki I took cuttings and two air-layered (new) plants.
+Since then I planted every little branch that I cut off, with some rooting powder in a small plastic pot.
 Or I would simply stick the small cutting into the soil surrounding one of my yamadori or pre-bonsai.
 Many of my larger plastic pots hold a big recovering tree that is surrounded by small cuttings! 🙂 It is surprising to see just how many of these impulse cuttings survive!
-So by now I was left with over 40 of these 2 to 4 year old cuttings that needed a repotting and some first styling.
-I freestyled them in all kind of interesting shapes, but keeping their future image in mind!
+So by now, I was left with over 40 of these 2 to 4-year-old cuttings that needed repotting and some first styling.
+I freestyled them in all kinds of interesting shapes, but keeping their future image in mind!
 It was great fun to do and I am so curious just how these little cuttings eventually will look in 10 or 15-year time?
 And all this future fun from 2 small plants bought over a decade ago!
 Bonsai fun doesn’t have to cost a lot! 🙂

 Below: Most of the repotted and wired Itoigawa in one shot!

 Below: One of the many pre pre pre Bonsai!